picmi/help/docs/business/article/checking-application-configuration.md

 See [Managing Duplicate Questions](../workflows/managing-duplicate-questions.md) for more detail.

 ::: prompt
-A field can pass even if the applicant has not answered it yet.
-Check Configuration is checking that the field has a valid source, not that the applicant has already supplied the value.
+A field can pass even if the participant has not answered it yet.
+Check Configuration is checking that the field has a valid source, not that the participant has already supplied the value.
 :::

 ## Run Check Configuration